About The Center

 The Kettle Creek Wildlife Sanctuary itself is a 166 acre preserve.
 The initial 120 acres was donated for the preservation of wildlife by Clayton Swink.
 And an additional 46 acres was purchased in 2004.
 It is now managed by the Conservation District and provides an interesting arena for outdoor programs.
 It has old field, mature deciduous forest, evergreen stands, and two ponds.
 Over 2 1/2 miles of maintained and well marked trails are open for public use year-round, 7 days a week.

 The Education Center also utilizes “sattelite sites” in Monroe County.
 The Meesing site is a 100 acre tract located on the Delaware State Forest north of Marshalls Creek.
 Owned by the PA Bureau of Forestry and maintained by the Conservation District the area encompasses a variety of diverse habitats.
 There is a large clearcut where a young forest is emerging, a stand of pines, a small swamp, a stream, a pond, and a maple forest complete with a Sugar Shack that is used to produce sweet maple syrup each March.
 Two miles of trails are open to the public year-round, dawn to dusk, for passive recreation and nature study.

-Monroe County Environmental Education Center educators also provide interpretive tours of The Nature Conservancy’s Tannersville Cranberry Bog.
+Kettle Creek Environmental Education Center educators also provide interpretive tours of The Nature Conservancy’s Tannersville Cranberry Bog.
 Access to the fragile area is limited.
 The floating boardwalk provides a unique opportunity to see the interior of the bog.
 Tours are held throughout the year for the general public as well as private and school groups.

 Photo Taken with our trail camera - October 2008